lukaofirst/dotnet-clean-architecture/README.md

 <h4>Project's Details</h4>

--   The Core's layer contains the Entities, Interfaces and Settings Variables
+-   The Domain's layer contains the Entities, Interfaces and Settings Variables
 -   The Infraestructure's layer contains the Database Context, in this case was used MongoDB and all the application's Repositories
 -   The Application's layer contains all the Services, Mappings and DTOs
 -   The IoC's layer contains all the subscriptions to the project